Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Buildings

-Consider the three conditions below: \begin{enumerate} \item $G$ acts transitively on the pairs~$(x, A)$ where~$x$ is a chamber and~$A$ is an apartment containing~$x$, \item $G$ acts vertex-transitively and~$\End_G(V) = \A(\Gamma )$, \item $G$ acts vertex-transitively, and given an arbitrary vertex~$x_0$, the $\stab_G(x_0)$-orbits on~$\Vert(\Gamma )$ are exactly the spheres centered at~$x_0$, for the canonical architecture~$\delta $. \end{enumerate}
+\begin{enumerate} \item $G$ acts transitively on the pairs~$(x, A)$ where~$x$ is a chamber and~$A$ is an apartment containing~$x$, \item $G$ acts vertex-transitively and~$\End_G(V) = \A(\Gamma )$, \item $G$ acts vertex-transitively, and given an arbitrary vertex~$x_0$, the $\stab_G(x_0)$-orbits on~$\Vert(\Gamma )$ are exactly the spheres centered at~$x_0$, for the canonical architecture~$\delta $. \end{enumerate}